Before You Go:

 If this is your first time at a classical music performance, welcome!
 We're excited that you've joined us, and hope you enjoy the experience!
 We know that, oftentimes, there can be confusion about what to do and when, so here are a few guidelines that we hope you find useful, newcomers and experienced concert attendees alike:

-- You may wear whatever makes you feel comfortable.
-While many people choose to dress up when attending a concert, there is no "dress code" to which you must adhere (although, we - and your fellow audience members - do prefer that everyone wear clothes).
+You may wear whatever makes you feel comfortable.
+While many people choose to dress up when attending a concert, there is no "dress code" to which you must adhere (although, OMP staff and musicians - as well as your fellow audience members - do prefer that everyone wear clothes).

 Coda: Post-Concert Reception